Belvidere Discount Mall: Belvidere Cinema

 A single-screen 1,000-seat movie theater opened at the mall on January 21, 1966 with Do Not Disturb as its opening feature.
 It was originally operated by the General Cinema Corporation.
 In early 1980 the theater was twinned.
 The Cinema closed in 1989, with the mall in decline and General Cinema expanding the nearby Lakehurst Cinema to 12 screens.

 In 1991, Imperial Realty twinned the Belvidere Cinema again to form a four-screen "miniplex" and reopened it as a discount theater.
 In 2002, the Belvidere Theatres joined the reopened Lakehurst Cinemas as part of the Village Theaters chain, however Village closed the Belvidere operation at the end of 2003.
 The theatres remained unused until hosting public tours and art exhibits in 2019 and 2020.
 Since November 2021 the theater functions as a DIY venue known as Belvidere Cinema Gallery with monthly revival and independent screenings, local art exhibits and occasional live music.

+Redevelopment & closure

+In 2026, a real-estate listing for the site showed plans for a 364,120-square-foot industrial building at 2107 Belvidere Road, with availability beginning February 1, 2027.